bschulz81/robustregression/README.md

 compile the library with python bindings Pybind11 and Python3 should be installed and be found by CMake.
 Otherwise, only the C++ standard template library is used, together with OpenMP.

-The documentation of the functions that the library uses are written in the header files.
+The documentation of the functions that the library uses are written in the C++header files and in the __doc__ methods of the python bindings.

 In addition, a c++ application and a python script is provided that show the functions of the library with very simple data.